 The preparation of condensed consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 On an ongoing basis, management evaluates such estimates and assumptions for continued reasonableness.
-In particular, management makes estimates with respect to revenue recognition, accruals for research and development activities, stock-based compensation expense, and income taxes.
+In particular, management makes estimates with respect to revenue recognition, accruals for research and development activities, the fair value of derivative liabilities, stock-based compensation expense, and income taxes.
 Appropriate adjustments, if any, to the estimates used are made prospectively based upon such periodic evaluation.
 Actual results could differ from those estimates.